jjg/jsfs/docs/journal.md

 # JSFS 5 Dev Journal

+## 01202025
+Looks like I left myself a mess, where was I?

+Cleaned-up some tests around the blockstore.
+The world is a fucking mess today.

+## 01172025
+It's only been a few days since I wrote some functional code (as opposed to tests) here and I'm already feeling disconnected from what exactly needs to be done next; not a good sign.

+I have a little time now and might have a few free hours coming in a few days, so let's see if I can put the needle back in the groove.

+Let's start by tidying-up the test output, that should make it a little easier to see what is broken vs. what just doesn't exist yet.

 ## 01132025
 Had a new idea for config, and it also solves the "static access keys" replacement problem.